-The Protestant University in the Ubangi (UPU) has the special mission to rebuild the academic and leadership skills to the local student population due to the world economic crisis and the necessity to “educate our own” – develop and retain our most valuable resource – our people.
+The Protestant University in the Ubangi (UPU) has the special mission of rebuilding the academic and leadership skills in the local student population due to the world economic crisis and the necessity to “educate our own”.
+The goal is to develop and retain our most valuable resource: our people.

-The UPU is committed to specifically improve the local leadership skills in Ubangi.
-UPU aims to develop higher qualities of education that would facilitate improved leadership skills and also promote a level of Provincial, national, and international academic awareness.
+The UPU is committed to specifically improving the local leadership skills in Ubangi.
+UPU aims to develop higher qualities of education that would facilitate improved leadership skills and also promote a level of provincial, national, and international academic awareness.
 UPU encourages a continuing mentorship relationship between their professors and the students while studying at UPU and after graduation.
-The professors assist students in their studies with a mentoring manor in order to identify and develop their unique leadership qualities that may be capable of leading the Ubangi people and hopefully even beyond.
+The professors assist students in their studies with a mentoring approach in order to identify and develop their unique leadership qualities.
+The goal is that these studens may then be capable of leading the Ubangi people and hopefully people beyond their local context.

-UPU focuses to develop theological, biomedical, Agricultural and Economic skills coupled with a strong sense of responsibility within the students.
-UPU seeks to partner with National and International institutions (teachers and students) to establish a strong, efficient and sustainable academic partnership to develop approaches to optimize a student’s leadership skills.
-The academic partnerships include student and teacher exchanges, such as visiting national and international professors offering their unique approaches to our local students AND our students temporally attending classes in other universities worldwide.
+UPU focuses on developing theological, biomedical, Agricultural and Economic skills coupled with a strong sense of responsibility within the students.
+UPU seeks to partner with National and International institutions (teachers and students) to establish a strong, efficient and sustainable academic partnership.
+The goals is to optimize our students’ leadership skills.
+The academic partnerships include student and teacher exchanges.
+The UPU has visiting national and international professors who offer their own, unique approaches to our local students, AND then our students, temporally, have been given opportunities to attend classes in other universities worldwide.

 UPU students need financial assistance and individuals who are open to establishing a “one on one” mentoring relationship.